 Dang said one major factor for selecting College of DuPage was financial, and being named a Presidential Scholar meant a full-tuition scholarship and enrollment in COD’s Honors program and the Phi Theta Kappa Honors Society.
 Being close to home was another factor in selecting COD.

-He's also part of the Pathways to Engineering program, a unique opportunity that allows qualifying students to complete their first two years at COD, meeting all program requirements, then transfer seamlessly to the University of Illinois's renowned College of Engineering to earn a bachelor's degree.
+He also was part of the Pathways to Engineering program, a unique opportunity that allows qualifying students to complete their first two years at COD, meeting all program requirements, then transfer seamlessly to the University of Illinois’s renowned College of Engineering to earn a bachelor’s degree.

 Dang is happy with his selection of COD and has gained much from the experience.